ServusCarolus/tl-switch/README.md

 The script and installation are based on the answers at: https://tex.stackexchange.com/questions/150892/multiple-texlive-installations

+# Caveat: Multiple TL Instances

+Having multiple instances of TeXLive may make it necessary to remove an instance manually.
+For example, if one has TL 2019 and TL 2020 installed, and wants to remove TL 2019, `tlmgr` will report a removal, but do nothing.
+One must do something like `sudo rm -rf /usr/local/texlive/2019/`, then remove all local folders in user directories that refer to TL 2019.
+As long as one has not created links in `/usr/local/bin`, which one should not do, there should be no side effects.
+One should remember to look at GUI config files as well to resolve any paths and program references.

 # Caveat: A Word about paths

 It is quite probable that an IDE will not use the $PATH variable.
 Instead, it will use its own mechanism for handling paths.
 One must fix this by putting `/opt/tex/`<user>`/bin` as the first directory in the path used by the IDE, where <user> is replaced by the current username.
 That will ensure the proper function of this script.